i18next/i18next.com/pages/docs/index.md

 <a name="add-plugins"></a>
 ## [Adding plugins](#add-plugins)

-i18next comes with a lot of modules to enhance the features avaiable.
+i18next comes with a lot of modules to enhance the features available.
 There are modules to:

 - load resources, eg. via xhr or from filesystem (node.js)
 - cache resources on client, eg. localStorage